Markar/RareImages/README.md

 open another terminal at RareImages/rare-ui npm run start-api

+# ON MAC
+cd rare-api
+python3 install virtualenv
+python3 -m venv venv
+source ./venv/bin/activate
+pip3 install flask flask-cors python-dotenv flask run (has to be run from the terminal running venv, and run from rare-api root)

+open new terminal at rare-ui
+npm run start

 * With virtualenv, I don't think you have to install the dependencies manually for the api.
 * There is a readme in the rare-api folder with instructions for setting up the virtualenv